 REG 212 Religion and Social Issues (3.0); 3 cr.
-Designed to cover the three revealed religions, i.e. Judaism, Christianity and Islam.
+Designed to cover the three monatheistic religions, i.e. Judaism, Christianity and Islam.
 Prerequisite: ENL 107.

 REG 213 Catholicism (3.0); 3 cr.
-Treats the Catholic doctrine regarding both faith and morals.
+This course offers studies on the Catholic doctrine regarding both faith and morals.
 Prerequisite: ENL 107.

 REG 412 History of Religious Thought in the M.E.
 (3.0); 3 cr.
-Studies the major theological interpretations of the three monotheistic religions as presented by their thinkers.
+This course offers studies on the major theological interpretations of the three monotheistic religions as presented by their thinkers.
 Prerequisite: REG 212.